-Registration available dates are at www.laverne.edu/registrar for Main Campus semesters.
-Registration dates for Main Campus terms can be obtained from the appropriate academic Registration dates for regional department. campuses can be obtained from the appropriate regional campus.
+Registration dates available are at www.laverne.edu/registrar for Main Campus semesters.
+Registration dates for Main Campus terms can be obtained from the appropriate academic department.
+Registration dates for regional campuses can be obtained from the appropriate regional campus.
 Contact numbers are included in the catalog and online.